isomerpages/govtech-corp/media/technews/_posts/2017-09-20-post-Engineering innovation with passion.md

 <p>Working hard behind the scenes to translate these ideas into real products
 are engineers — modern-day thinkers and tinkerers who seek technological solutions to society’s problems.</p>
-<p>Flashback to 2006 Singapore : A group of intrepid engineers from the National
+<p>Flashback to 2006 Singapore: A group of intrepid engineers from the National
 University of Singapore (NUS) band together to start HOPE Technik (HT), a company founded on the belief that Singapore can develop world-class products.</p>